gridbugs/gridbugs.org/_posts/2020-06-20-roguelike-tutorial2020-part2.md

-Multiple entities may share a single location (e.g. a floor entity and a character entity may co-exist).
+Multiple entities may share a single location (e.g. a floor entity and a character entity may co-exist in the same cell).
 To represent this fact, a `SpatialTable` associates each coordinate with a collection of `Entity`s where each entity is on a separate "layer".
 At each coordinate, there are a fixed number of layers, and each layer may contain one or zero entities.
 It might help to visualize a `SpatialTable` as a 2D array of a `Layers` type defined
 as: